Gambling Math

 A Convenient Chart

 Here is the chart from earlier with the different odds converted.
-This time
+This time we have included the associated implied probabilities as well.

 Decimal Fractional American Implied Probability